Student Success Programs

 College Readiness Outreach Program (CROP) connects ninth grade students attending Baltimore City Public High Schools with Towson University students who serve as mentors and provide a series of college readiness workshops.
 TU student mentors facilitate individual conversations and group discussions sharing their experiences, encouraging academic persistence, discussing college readiness topics and helping students develop a personal definition for success.
 Baltimore City Public High School students have an opportunity to develop a plan to graduate high school and gain college acceptance.

 Community Enrichment & Enhancement Partnership (CEEP) Award

-The Community Enrichment and Enhancement Partnership (CEEP) Award is a scholarship resource available to entering first generation students eligible for financial aid.
+The Community Enrichment and Enhancement Partnership (CEEP) Award is a scholarship resource available to entering freshman students eligible for financial aid.
 Student Success Programs is responsible for the administration of this scholarship.
 CEEP (pronounced KEEP) Award funding supports TU’s mission to increase the access and success of culturally diverse undergraduate students.

 Students Achieve Goals through Education (SAGE) Community